walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 Please read carefully.
 These Rules apply along with and in addition to the General Rules for the Home & Garden Department and the General Rules of Addison County Fair & Field Days.
-Entries will be accepted at the HOME 8: GARDEN CENTER BUILDING on Monday, August 5th between 9:00 am. & 12:30 pm.
+Entries will be accepted at the HOME 8: GARDEN CENTER BUILDING on Monday, August 9th between 9:00 am. & 12:30 pm.

 1. Exhibitors must bring their own containers.
-2. All ?oral arrangements will bejudged on horticultural perfection as well as artistic arrangement.
+2. All floral arrangements will bejudged on horticultural perfection as well as artistic arrangement.
 3. Due to limited space, no Floral arrangement will be accepted that exceeds 12”xi8”